morassman/process-palette/README.md

 Property|Description|Default
 ---|---|---
 outputTarget|Where the output produced by the process should be directed to.
-It can have one of the following  values: "panel", "editor", "clipboard", "console" or "void".
+It can have one of the following  values: "panel", "terminal", "editor", "clipboard", "console" or "void".
 If the value is overridden with `null` then it will default to "void".
 More on this below.|"panel" successOutput|The format of the output when the process returned with an exit status of 0.|"{stdout}" errorOutput|The format of the output when the process returned with a non-0 exit status.|"{stdout}\n{stderr}" fatalOutput|The format of the output when the command could not be executed at all.|"Failed to execute : {fullCommand}\n{stdout}\n{stderr}"